mlutze/bartok-legacy/README.md

 ## Salad Swap
 _Added by Jonathan, 8 Nov, 2023_

-Before the round begins,
+At any point during the game,
-players may exchange cards from their hands with cards from their Salads.
+a player may exchange cards from their hands with cards from their Salad.